Hillsborough disaster: Independent Police Complaints Commission investigation

-'The patronising disposition of unaccountable power' report
+"The patronising disposition of unaccountable power" report

-In April 2016, the then Home Secretary Theresa May commissioned the Right Reverend James Jones (Bishop of Liverpool from 1998 to 2013) to produce a report on the experiences of the Hillsborough families, in the hope that their pain and suffering would not be repeated and that their perspective would not be lost.
+In April 2016, the then Home Secretary Theresa May commissioned James Jones (Bishop of Liverpool from 1998 to 2013) to produce a report on the experiences of the Hillsborough families, in the hope that their pain and suffering would not be repeated and that their perspective would not be lost.
 After carrying out a thorough review, Jones published his report – titled The patronising disposition of unaccountable power: A report to ensure that the pain and suffering of the Hillsborough families is not repeated – on 1 November 2017.
 Having met the Hillsborough families in one-to-one meetings and group sessions whilst compiling his report, Jones was able to include numerous first-hand accounts of their encounters with private and public authorities.

 The report identified 25 'points of learning', of which the following drew particular attention: